This page describes how to create and customize a push queue, and how to examine the contents of a queue.

 application's needs and available resources:

 queue: - name: queue-blue rate: 20/s bucket_size: 40 max_concurrent_requests: 10

 Setting storage limits for all queues

-to define the total amount of storage that task data
+You can use your queue configuration file to define the total amount of storage that task data

 can consume over all queues.
 To define the total storage limit, include an

 at the top level:

 # Set the total storage limit for all queues to 120MB total_storage_limit: 120M queue: - name: queue-blue rate: 35/s

 The value is a number followed by a unit:

 G for gigabytes,